Potential enlargement of the European Union: Sardinia

+Veneto

+Similarly to Sardinia, Veneto has a strong and electorally successful nationalist movement, with positions ranging from autonomy to outright independence.
+In a controversial online poll held in 2014, 89% of participants were in favour of Veneto becoming "a federal, independent and sovereign state" and 55% supported accession to European Union membership.
+Three years later, in the 2017 autonomy referendum, with a 58% turnout, 98% of the participants voted in favour of "further forms and special conditions of autonomy to be attributed to the Region of Veneto".
+Consequently, negotiations between the Venetian government and the Italian one started.

+The longstanding and largest Venetist party, Liga Veneta (LV), was established in 1979 under the slogan "farther from Rome, closer to Europe", but has later adopted more Eurosceptic positions.
+Luca Zaia, a LV member who has served as president of Veneto since 2010, usually self-describes as a pro-Europeanist and has long advocated for a "Europe of regions" and "macro-regions".

 Member state expansion scenarios

+This scenario consists of the event of an EU member state taking over a land area outside the union, previously independent or part of a different country.
+One such event has taken place in history, when East Germany became part of a united Germany in 1991.

 Cyprus

 Officially, the island nation of Cyprus is part of the European Union, under the de jure sovereignty of the Republic of Cyprus.
 Turkish Cypriots are citizens of the Republic of Cyprus and thus of the European Union, and were entitled to vote in the 2004 European Parliament election (though only a few hundred registered).
 The EU's acquis communautaire is suspended indefinitely in the northern third of the island, which has remained outside the control of the Republic of Cyprus since the Turkish invasion of 1974.
 The Greek Cypriot community rejected the Annan Plan for the settlement of the Cyprus dispute in a referendum on 24 April 2004.
 Had the referendum been in favour of the settlement proposal, the island (excluding the British Sovereign Base Areas) would have joined the European Union as the United Cyprus Republic.
 The European Union's relations with the Turkish Cypriot Community are handled by the European Commission's Directorate-General for Enlargement.